strenuousnerd8/Full-Stack-Training/README.md

 # Full-Stack-Training
-Practicing my current topics/assignments given for full-stack training.
+All the topics/assignments given in my full-stack training.